What are you in the mood for?

 7. Chickpeas

-Chickpeas are more than just the base of your favorite lip-smacking hummus.
-It ranks high among protein rich food for vegetarians.
+Chickpeas are more than just the base of your favourite lip-smacking hummus.
+It ranks high among protein-rich foods for vegetarians.
 These rounded beige legumes are also excellent for vegans or people looking to cut down on meat consumption, whilst keeping their protein intake in check.
-Besides, the dietary fibers in them keep you feeling fuller for longer.
+Besides, the dietary fibres in them keep you feeling fuller for longer.
 Controlled appetite?
 Yes, please.

 Estimated protein per cup: 39 gm